Marketing To Millennials: 10 Steps To Winning Younger Customers’ Trust

 #1 Tell a story with your brand

-Millennials don’t trust traditional advertising and want to hear a relatable, inspiring story or mission that a brand holds.
+Millennials don’t trust traditional marketing and want to hear a relatable, inspiring story or mission that a brand holds.
 What drove you to start your own business?
 What need did you see in the market and how did you go about fulfilling it?
+Answering such questions is a must when marketing to millennials.
 Tell your story on your website and through engaging content on your social media channels.

 #2 Make the engagement real

 As a generation that values brand connection, millennials are more likely to favor a brand that speaks to them (literally).
 If you are seeing questions about items or a service you offer on Twitter or Instagram, for instance, respond!
 Thank customers for their opinions and feedback.
 Showing that you are responsive and alert will earn points.

 Reviews and testimonials matter.
 In fact, 97% of millennials look at reviews before making a purchase, and 89% are trusting of what they read.
 Again, this is unsurprising since millennials hold high value to authenticity of a brand.
 If you have an online business, make sure you add a customer review section to your website – if you’re unsure where to start, we have a great add-on to make it happen.